 I got some wheel covers as well.
 I was skeptical at first buying them from Wayfair but they fit perfectly and are really great quality.
 The key is I think to buy them one up from the highest number you get.
 So for example our wheels are 29 inches.
 There was an option where the size was 27 inches to 29 inches.
 The next size up went from 29 inches to 32 inches I believe.
 Instead of picking the one that went up to 29 inches at most, I picked the one that started at 29 inches and went higher.
 Here are some photos of the new additions.
 If your interested in getting some of these items yourself then just click the photo below to be redirected to the proper website. (it had been raining the night before when I took this picture to ignore the puddle of water) The wheel covers are an important part of keeping your tires in shape when sitting for long periods of time.

 Updated Add-On: When I moved parks (Aug 2017) the new park I came to has mostly grass instead of gravel spots.
 I needed to figure out a way to keep the feet of the legs up off the ground so they wouldn’t continually sink into the soft ground when rainy season did come.
 So I came up with these.
-This picture is just for an example but shows how well they work for areas where you might not have as much of a solid surface for your stands.
+This picture is just for an example (my neighbors setup) but shows how well they work for areas where you might not have as much of a solid surface for your stands.
+Plus it keeps the main board up off the ground as well helping prevent rot on the wood.